micolous/cbus/README.md

   library (SerialIO), the Java runtime, and itself has various licensing restrictions.

-As such, it should run on any Python supported platform, with the exeception of `dbus` (IPC server) components which don't work properly on Windows.
+As such, it should run on any Python supported platform, with the exception of `dbus` (IPC server) components which don't work properly on Windows.

 The software itself has been primarily developed on Linux with on armhf,